Italy visa refusal 2026: reasons, appeal, court — a real success story

 Community member

-"The only option with a lawyer — we waited the required 90 days, then the lawyer wrote to the consul.
-At first we received a refusal - saying there was no Nulla Osta.
-Then correspondence followed regarding compliance with the legislation.
-The lawyer said he filed to court — and threatened litigation.
+"The only option through a lawyer — we waited the required 90 days, then the lawyer wrote to the consul.
+Initially we received a refusal saying there was no Nulla Osta.
+Then correspondence followed regarding compliance with the law.
+The lawyer said he filed in court — and threatened proceedings.
 Visas were issued in less than a month of their communication."

 Sometimes a threat of court is enough

-In one case the lawyer only informed about filing to court — and the visa was issued within a month, without the actual court.
-Consulates do not like legal proceedings.
+In one case the lawyer only notified about filing in court — and the visa was issued within a month, without the actual court.
+Consulates don’t like litigation.

 Lawyer and the court process in 2026